Appdynamics/AppD-Cluster-Agent-MicroK8s/README.md

   Choose a unique `<app-name>` to represent this cluster.
 The above configuration uses the Cluster Agent `image` provided by AppDynamics for Ubuntu.
 This ok for this lab, however you can [Build the Cluster Agent Container Image](https://docs.appdynamics.com/display/PRO45/Build+the+Cluster+Agent+Container+Image) and source from a private respository.

-  Add additional `namespaces` to monitor.
-Add the field `nsToMonitor` and the following namespaces:
+  This lab deploys pods into the namespace `test`.
+Include additional `namespaces` to monitor by adding the field `nsToMonitor`, add the following namespaces:
   ````
     nsToMonitor:
       - test